dionmunk/es-theme-clean/README.md

 ## Acknowledgements

-- many logo graphics are from the default Carbon theme made by Eric Hettervik (see: https://github.com/RetroPie/es-theme-carbon/)
+- many logo graphics are from the default [Carbon theme](https://github.com/RetroPie/es-theme-carbon/) made by Eric Hettervik.

 ## License